 Marigold (Calendula officinalis)

-Marigold flowers have a delicate, bitter flavor with earthy notes while the leaves are peppery and, depending on the species, can be unpalatable.
+Marigold flowers have a delicate, bitter flavour with earthy notes, while the leaves are peppery and, depending on the species, can be unpalatable.

-Marigold has a memorable, sweet, resin-like smell and it aroma has the ability to detract pests from neighboring plants.
+Marigold has a memorable, sweet, resin-like smell and its aroma has the ability to detract pests from neighbouring plants.

 Petals are used both fresh and dried as a garnish, in salads and in cookies, custards, soups and cakes.
-Marigold has been used to enhance the color of cheese and chicken skin.
-It pairs with fruit, chicken, avocado, fish and tomatoes and pairs with tarragon, chili, garlic and is sometimes added to saffron to decrease the cost.
+Marigold has been used to enhance the colour of cheese and chicken skin.
+It pairs with fruit, chicken, avocado, fish and tomatoes and marries with tarragon, chilli, garlic and is sometimes added to saffron to decrease the cost.